top of page

 This is by far the best advice I received when I started working for myself and building my brand.

-4. Feel Guilty For Defined Boundaries
+4. Feeling Guilty For Defined Boundaries

 I once sent sensitive information to the wrong place because I was so stressed out by my environment.
 Between the noise and what felt like vindictive monopolizing of my time, I never took the time to process my feelings, and I short-circuited.